TheBlandit/TheBlandit/README.md

 Switched to learning Rust to create games in September 2023.
 Started using Linux Mint in September 2024, and started using Git, Neovim and LaTeX soon after.
 Switched fully to using Linux Mint in March 2025 then Arch a Month later (where I started scripting using Bash).
-Began the x86 architecture project where I started learning assembly and some C (to help with understanding the layout of some structs such as stat defined in header files).
+Began the x86 architecture project where I started learning assembly and C (to write a 'kernel' in)